rradams/new-musa-550-example-page/index.md

 For examples of how to use markdown to style text, see this [this page](./another-page.html).

+# Example 0: Remember how to use Altair

+I will attempt to remember how to use Altair and include an Altair plot here.

 # Example: Embedding Altair & Hvplot Charts

 This section will show examples of embedding interactive charts produced using [Altair](https://altair-viz.github.io) and [Hvplot](https://hvplot.pyviz.org/).